What’s on this page?

 Use a local agency.
 Many hostels will offer tours and activities.
 Sometimes it could be a good way because they get special group deals but quite often, you can find better rates or similar ones going to a local agency straight away, and with chance of having less people doing it with you.
 Get some infos from hostels but go out and search for local agencies too!

 Reconsider the way you can do the biggest attractions.
 For example, doing the Inca trail to reach the Machu Picchu in Peru.
 Well, it is expensive and very busy (having to book months in advance too).
 Look for alternative treks around the Inca trail (same nature, cheaper, alone) and do the Machu Picchu the cheap way, independently.
-You will save a lot of money and still get a similar experience (and still see the Machu Picchu site).
+You will save a lot of money and still get a similar experience of the Sacred Valley (and still see the Machu Picchu site).